wirelyre/topple/README.md

 Words can have any name consisting of printable characters without whitespace, except they may not contain backslashes `\` or double quotes `"`.

-It is illegal to redefine a word, or to define a word with the same name as a built-in word or control word.
+It is illegal to redefine a word or number, or to define a word with the same name as a built-in word or control word.
 For example:

 ```
+: abc ;   \ legal
 : a&@ ;   \ legal
-: 123 ;   \ legal

 : abc ;   \ illegal: redefining 'abc'
+: 123 ;   \ illegal: redefining '123'
 : +   ;   \ illegal: redefining '+'
 : if  ;   \ illegal: redefining 'if'
 : :   ;   \ illegal: redefining ':'
 ```

-It is legal to define a word whose name is a number, but this is a bad idea.

 It is illegal to define a word within the definition of another word.